Polyterative/Poly-highlights/README.md

 Language defaults correctly applied, so you can extend it as you please

-Just use PragmataPro or https://github.com/be5invis/Iosevka if you prefer condensed fonts.
+Just use https://github.com/fabrizioschiavi/pragmatapro or https://github.com/be5invis/Iosevka if you prefer condensed fonts.
 ___
 Supported and tested languages: